Kahala Beach

 No analysis available

-I looked for hotel-pool terminology like "hotel rental pool," "managed by hotel," or references to a branded rental program and found nothing.
-Since STR is not established in the remarks, hotel-pool participation must also be false.
+I looked for hotel-pool terms such as hotel rental pool, managed by hotel, or branded rental program references and found nothing.
+Since there is also no evidence that STR is allowed, this must remain false.

 No analysis available